brienze1/crypto-robot-data-analysis-gen/README.md

 I graduated from UNESP studying Automation and Control Engineering in 2022, and I also took multiple courses on Udemy and Alura.

-My main stack is Java, but I'm also pretty good working with Kotlin and Typescript (both server side).
+My main stack is Java, but I'm also pretty good working with Kotlin and TypeScript (both server side).
 I have quite a good knowledge of AWS Cloud, and I'm also very conformable working with Docker.

 During my career, while working with QA's, I've also gained alot of valuable experience with testing applications in